CASTEL-Florian/Unity-console-game/README.md

 `string input = Console.ReadLine();` with `string input = await Console.ReadLine();`
 <br>

+- `await Console.ReadKey();` doesn't react to key presses that don't appear in Input.inputString (like arrow buttons).
+To check for these keys, use the `Console.GetKeyState(KeyCode key)` method.

 - Turn every method that call a read method on the Console into an async function.
 The read methods have [cancellation](https://github.com/Cysharp/UniTask?tab=readme-ov-file#cancellation-and-exception-handling) support.

 **In the following code, I use UniTask instead of Task for the WebGL support.
 See the WebGL support section for more information**